-NEW YORK (TheStreet) -- U.S. stocks drifted higher late Friday morning in one of the slowest trading days of the year ahead of the three-day Labor Day weekend.
+NEW YORK (TheStreet) -- U.S. stocks drifted higher early Friday afternoon in one of the slowest trading days of the year ahead of the three-day Labor Day weekend.
 Equities remained on track for their fourth straight weekly gain, bolstered by good economic data and speculation about European Central Bank stimulus.

 The Dow Jones Industrial Average

 Watch the video below for a look at how U.S. markets are doing in midday trading Friday:Traders are betting on renewed economic stimulus from the ECB in the coming weeks following weaker eurozone data.
 A month-on-month fall of 1.4% in German retail sales in July and continuing falls in Spain, coupled with wholesale price declines in France for industrial and food products, all point to a further decline in inflation.
 The flash reading of 0.3% for the eurozone consumer price index from Eurostat seemed to confirm that trend.
 A spate of poor economic figures from Japan, which is still trying to pull itself out of its decade-long deflationary slump, added to the pressure for the eurozone bank to act before Europe enters a similar swoon.

 "If the ECB does refer to quantitative easing, that means more liquidity in the world markets as well.
 In retrospect we benefit from that in terms of easy money," said Peter Cardillo, chief market economist at Rockwell Global Capital.

 Denting sentiment somewhat, the U.K. raised its terror threat level to "severe" in response to intensifying armed conflict in Syria and Iraq.